 Cathy Curtis is a former Los Angeles Times staff writer.
-A graduate of Smith College, she holds a master’s degree in art history from the University of California, Berkeley, and is a board member and past vice president of Biographers International Organization, she is now working on a book about the life and work of Edna O'Brien, the great Irish novelist, short story writer, and playwright.
+A graduate of Smith College, she holds a master’s degree in art history from the University of California, Berkeley.
+In 2018, Curtis was elected to a two-year term as president of Biographers International Organization, she is now working on a book about the life and work of Edna O'Brien, the great Irish novelist, short story writer, and playwright.